-- Explain how engine cooling systems are relatively basic in design and function, but are often neglected when it comes to routine maintenance.
-Scheduled maintenance programs should incorporate more checkpoints for engine cooling systems especially when it comes to cleaning. - ∉# Explain how dirt is the primary concern in keeping an engine cooling system running properly at a consistent temperature. - ∉# Explain the need to have a specified interval for cleaning radiators.
+Engine cooling systems are relatively basic in design and function, but are often neglected when it comes to routine maintenance.
+Scheduled maintenance programs should incorporate more checkpoints for engine cooling systems especially when it comes to cleaning.
+Dirt is the primary concern in keeping an engine cooling system running properly at a consistent temperature.

+- ## Have a specified interval for cleaning radiators.
 This would depend on the location of the equipment, but at the very least should be performed at the regular service intervals recommended by the engine manufacturer.
-This should be incorporated into the operator's education and included in his job description. - ∉ Describe how a one-inch water hose and a good commercial degreaser tend to work much better than a steam jenny or pressure washer. - # Demonstrate how to use a light to verify that a radiator is cleaned completely through the core. - ∉# Demonstrate how to instrument the engine to measure differential temperature across the radiator.
+This should be incorporated into the operator's education and included in his job description. - ## A one-inch water hose and a good commercial degreaser tend to work much better than a steam jenny or pressure washer. - # Use a light to verify that a radiator is cleaned completely through the core. - ## Instrument the engine to measure differential temperature across the radiator.
 This gives an accurate indication of the performance of the cooling system.

-- ∉# Demonstrate how to measure the temperature across the inlet and outlet of the rad while performing a stall test.
-The temperature should show a drop of 10 degrees "F" or more. - # Demonstrate how thermostats should be checked on a regular basis to verify proper operation. - # Demonstrate how to use the infrared heat gun to measure the temperature at which the thermostat opens.
-Point the gun at the thermostat housing and load the engine, when the thermostat opens you will experience a quick temperature rise. - # Demonstrate how to pressure test the cooling system on a scheduled basis and verify the correct mixture for engine coolant. - # Describe how to verify that the coolant storage system is clean and mixing is being done consistently and carefully. - # Demonstrate how Deutz air-cooled engines MUST be cleaned at every engine scheduled maintenance interval.
-It is best to use a degreaser when doing this. - # Show how Deutz 413 series engine blower speeds should be checked regularly for possible slippage as this is driven by oil pressure. - # Demonstrate how Deutz engine oil coolers should also be cleaned regularly and checked with a light to verify. - ∉# Describe how to check that on all Deutz engines the gauge and alarm sensor wires are connected and in proper operating condition.
+Measure the temperature across the inlet and outlet of the rad while performing a stall test.
+The temperature should show a drop of 10 degrees "F" or more. - ## Thermostats should be checked on a regular basis to verify proper operation.
+Use the infrared heat gun to measure the temperature at which the thermostat opens.
+Point the gun at the thermostat housing and load the engine.
+When the thermostat opens you will experience a quick temperature rise. - # Pressure test the cooling system on a scheduled basis and verify the correct mixture for engine coolant. - ∠ ∀ ∀ Werify that the coolant storage system is clean and mixing is being done consistently and carefully. - ## Deutz air-cooled engines MUST be cleaned at every scheduled maintenance interval.
+It is best to use a degreaser when doing this. - On Deutz 413 series engines, blower speed should be checked regularly for possible slippage as this is driven by oil pressure. - ∉# Deutz engine oil coolers should also be cleaned regularly and checked with a light to verify. - e# On all Deutz engines verify that all gauge and alarm sensor wires are connected and in proper operating condition.
 Check for proper match of gauges to sensors.

-Cooling System Maintenance Job Check List:
+Cooling System Maintenance